4 1 1 On Gluten free diet

 Gluten-free grains and alternatives: Incorporate gluten-free grains and flours into your diet, such as rice, corn, quinoa, buckwheat, millet, amaranth, and gluten-free oats (if labeled as such).
 You can find gluten-free versions of products like bread, pasta, and flour made from these grains in specialized stores.

 Cross-contamination: Prevent cross-contamination by ensuring that gluten-free foods are not in contact with gluten-containing products during preparation, cooking, or storage.
 Use separate cooking utensils, cutting boards, and toasters, and be cautious when dining out to avoid cross-contamination in restaurants.
+Here is a good read on Gluten-Free Kitchen: A Comprehensive Guide to Cleaning Appliances and Utensils for Cross-Contamination Prevention.

 Reading labels: Learn to read food labels carefully to identify gluten-containing ingredients.
 Look for labels that clearly state “gluten-free” or check for gluten-containing grains, such as wheat, barley, and rye, on the ingredient list.